Nancy Kwan: Stardom

-Chinese and Chinese-Americans became aggrieved after seeing how Chinese women were depicted as promiscuous.
-Tom Lisanti and Louis Paul speculated that the wave of unfavorable media attention drove filmmakers to escalate the production of Kwan's next film.
-In 1961, she starred in Flower Drum Song in a related role.
+Many Chinese and Chinese-Americans were upset after seeing the depiction of Chinese women as promiscuous.
+Tom Lisanti and Louis Paul write that the wave of unfavorable media attention drove filmmakers to try to capitalize on the attention and create an even bigger production for Kwan's next film.
+In 1961, she starred in Flower Drum Song playing a similar role.
 The film was distinguished for being the "first big-budget American film" with an all-Asian cast.
-Kwan did not sing the songs in the musical film; the vocals for Linda Low were performed by B. J. Baker.
+Kwan did not have any songs in the musical; the vocals for Linda Low were performed by B. J. Baker.
 Comparing Suzie Wong and Flower Drum Song, she found the latter much harder because the girl she played was "more go-getter".
 Her prior ballet education provided a strong foundation for her role in Flower Drum Song, where she had much space to dance.

-After starring in The World of Suzie Wong and Flower Drum Song, Kwan experienced a meteoric rise to celebrity.
+After starring in The World of Suzie Wong and Flower Drum Song, Kwan experienced a meteoric rise in fame.
 Scholar Jennifer Leah Chan of New York University chronicled the media attention Kwan received after starring in two Hollywood films, writing that Kwan's fame peaked in 1962.
-In addition to being featured on the cover of Life magazine, Kwan was the subject of a 1962 article in a popular women's magazine, McCall's, entitled "The China Doll that Men Like".
+In addition to being featured on the cover of Life magazine, Kwan was the subject of a 1962 article in McCall's, entitled "The China Doll that Men Like".

 As a Hollywood icon, Kwan lived in a house atop Laurel Canyon in Los Angeles.
-She commuted in a white British sports car and danced to Latin verses.
-She enjoyed listening to Johnny Mathis records and reading Chinese history texts.
+She drove a white British sports car and danced to Latin music.
+She enjoyed listening to Johnny Mathis records and reading Chinese history books.
 In 1962 (when she was 22), Kwan was dating Swiss actor Maximilian Schell.
 In an interview that year, she said she did not intend to get married until she was older, perhaps 24 or 25.
 She said a number of Americans married just to leave home or to "make love".
 Kwan said this was problematic because she found dialogue and an ability to appreciate and express humor important in a marriage: "You can't just sit around and stare at walls between love-making."

 In 1961, Kwan offered to work as a teacher for King's Own Yorkshire Light Infantry.
-The infantry was training for military involvement in Malaya (now part of Malaysia), and the regiment's commanders believed that the infantrymen should be taught the Chinese language and how to handle chopsticks.
-Captain Anthony Hare announced to the public that the infantry needed a teacher – an attractive one.
-He later acknowledged that he appended the teacher "must be attractive" so that more soldiers would attend the sessions.
+The infantry was training for military deployment in Malaya (now part of Malaysia), and the regiment's commanders believed that the infantrymen should be taught the Chinese language and how to handle chopsticks.
+Captain Anthony Hare announced that the infantry needed a teacher – an attractive one.
+He later acknowledged that he specified that the teacher "must be attractive" so that more soldiers would attend the sessions.
 Kwan, in Hollywood at the time, replied via cable: "Please consider me a candidate as Chinese teacher for Yorkshire Light Infantry.
 I am fluent in Chinese, fabulous with chopsticks, and fond of uniforms."
 Captain Hare commented, "Miss Kwan is too beautiful.
 I think she would be too much of a distraction."
-Her tardy request was not evaluated, as the infantry had already accepted the application of another Chinese woman.
+Her belated interest was not considered as the infantry had already accepted the application of another Chinese woman.